-Across the models and runs, even with a different channel order, LLPf was consistently the channel with highest integrated gradients, meaning that the left frontal scalp region helped in distinguishing discomfort.
-This result harmonizes with previous research and helps narrow in on an important component of cybersickness: the feeling of discomfort.
-Yang, Kasaboc, and Cakmak~\cite{Yang_Kasabov_Cakmak_2023} also found that activity in nearby a left frontal electrode site above the inferior frontal gyrus was an important feature in predicting cybersickness.
-Other studies have found beta power in left frontal regions to be important in cybersickness classification as well~\cite{Khoirunnisaa_Pane_Wibawa_Purnomo_2018,Oh_Son_2022}.
-Thus, we postulate that tagging the left frontal region as a feature may be useful for online cybersickness detection.
+Across the models and runs, even with a different channel order, LLPf was consistently the channel with the highest integrated gradients, meaning that the left frontal scalp region helped the most in classification.
+This result harmonizes with previous research and narrows in on an important component of cybersickness: the feeling of discomfort.
+Yang, Kasaboc, and Cakmak~\cite{Yang_Kasabov_Cakmak_2023} also found that activity in a left frontal electrode site above the inferior frontal gyrus was an important feature in predicting cybersickness.
+Other studies have found beta power in left frontal regions to be important as well~\cite{Khoirunnisaa_Pane_Wibawa_Purnomo_2018,Oh_Son_2022}.
+Thus, we postulate that tagging the left frontal region as a feature may be useful for (online) cybersickness detection.

 After LLPf, the other channels that had the highest IGs across time in all the models were the electrodes LDCe, RDCe, LMPf, and MiPf.
 LDCe, which sits on a central area on the side of the head above the left ear, had the second highest IG score.
 MiPf sits at the midline of the cerebral hemispheres above the prefrontal cortex on the forehead, and the left medial prefrontal electrode (LMPf) and MiPF are in close proximity to LLPf.
 Together with LDCe, these electrodes cover an ovoid area on the left frontal region of the head.
-It is possible that patterns of activity in this region together could have provided cybersickness-related information to the models, but is difficult to say with certainty.
+It is possible that patterns of activity in this region together could have provided cybersickness-related information to the models, but this is difficult to say with certainty.
 This lateralized pattern is interesting as it is often the case that relevant processing occurs in mirrored areas on both sides of the head, as is the case with LDCe and RDCe.
 Here, EEG was not recorded from frontal areas between the prefrontal electrodes and centerline electrodes.
 As such, it is unclear whether electrodes in that left frontal area, corresponding roughly to F7 and F3 in 10/20 layouts, would also have been useful.